SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Click "Create" and that's it... your queue now has topic subscriptions to attract messages published on matching topics!

-Positive
+> aside positive
-: Some brokers call this "topic-to-queue chaining" or "topic-to-queue mapping", but in Solace this is just how to do pub/sub with persistence: it gives the one-to-many option of delivery, but all the benefits of queued delivery (persistence, exclusive or round-robin delivery, redeliveries, TTL, DMQ, etc.).
+> Some brokers call this "topic-to-queue chaining" or "topic-to-queue mapping", but in Solace this is just how to do pub/sub with persistence: it gives the one-to-many option of delivery, but all the benefits of queued delivery (persistence, exclusive or round-robin delivery, redeliveries, TTL, DMQ, etc.).